BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 How do we even know it is a low-pass at all?
 The answers to these and related questions will become apparent when we find the *[frequency response](sec-frequency-response)* of this filter.

-In any case, we could use a input sinusoid and compute the resulting output signal.
+In any case, we could use an input sinusoid and compute the resulting output signal.
 Let

 $$x[n] = A_1 \sin(2 \pi f n T + \phi_1).$$